gbarkerz/AccessibleSolitaire/README.md

 **Announcing the entire state of the game:** To have the current state of the entire game announced by the screen reader, go to the Settings page and check: “Show state announcement button”.
 When you then return to the game, a button called: "Screen reader announce game state" will follow the Menu button near the top-left of the game.
 When that button is tapped, the screen reader will announce the current state of the upturned cards, the target card piles, and the dealt card piles.
 For example:

 "Top upturned card is 6 of Clubs, then 9 of Diamonds, then 4 of Clubs.
 More cards are available to turn over.
 Target piles, 2 of Clubs, 2 of Diamonds, Ace of Hearts, Empty Spades Pile.
 Pile 1, 10 of Hearts to King of Spades, Pile 2, Empty, Pile 3, 8 of Clubs, 2 Cards Face-down, Pile 4, 10 of Spades to Jack of Diamonds, 2 Cards Face-down, Pile 5, 7 of Clubs, 4 Cards Face-down, Pile 6, 4 of Diamonds, 1 Card Face-down, Pile 7, 5 of Diamonds, 6 Cards Face-down."

+**Extend dealt card hit targets:** This setting only applies using a portrait screen orientation.
+When turned on, the hit target for each of the topmost dealt cards extends across the width of the screen.
+The hit target is represented by a solid colour, and the dealt card appears in the middle of the area.
+Extending the hit target area may make it quicker to find the topmost card in each pile when moving your finger over the screen while using a screen reader.

 **Note:** When using the Android TalkBack screen reader, the screen reader will move to the three containers associated with the upturned cards pile, the target card piles, and the dealt card piles, and announce their names in addition to moving to the cards contained inside those groups.
 When using the iOS VoiceOver screen reader, the screen reader only moves to the cards, and does not move to the three containers.